-Many health care providers, emergency responders and essential employees are likely being exposed or have been regularly exposed to Corona Virus disease over the past several weeks simply by performing their job duties.
-No one knows what will be the long-term effects of Corona-Virus Exposure.
+Many health care providers, emergency responders and essential employees are likely being exposed or have been regularly exposed to coronavirus disease over the past several weeks simply by performing their job duties.
+No one knows the long-term effects of coronavirus exposure.

 At present there is no automatic presumption that grants automatic Workers’ Compensation coverage for COVID-19 exposure.
 Here are the steps we believe workers should take in order to protect their rights.

-· When and if a workers becomes symptomatic or tests positive for COVID-19, the employer should be notified and the worker should file a claim with the Workers’ Compensation Board based on “accidental exposure,” not as an“occupational disease.”
+- When and if a worker becomes symptomatic or tests positive for COVID-19, the employer should be notified and the worker should file a claim with the Workers’ Compensation Board based on “accidental exposure,” not as an“occupational disease.”

-Our law firm is prepared to help you navigate these uncertainties and anticipated litigation battles with the insurance companies.
+Our New York COVID-19 workplace exposure lawyers are prepared to help you navigate these uncertainties and anticipated litigation battles with the insurance companies.
 If you’ve used your own sick and/or vacation time, we will assist you in establishing the claim through the Workers’ Compensation system and seek to have a portion of your sick time restored.
-If you’ve directly incurred any medical or pharmacy costs to treat the virus, we will seek to have those medical bills reimbursed and ongoing bills appropriately covered under Workers' Compensation insurance, with no out of pocket expenses incurred by you.
+If you’ve directly incurred any medical or pharmacy costs to treat the virus, we will seek to have those medical bills reimbursed and ongoing bills appropriately covered under Workers’ Compensation insurance, with no out of pocket expenses incurred by you.
 Be sure to keep receipts.

 The maximum Workers’ Compensation weekly payment in New York is the lesser of $934.11 or two-thirds of one’s average weekly wage.
 For Volunteer Fire, Rescue and Ambulance the Maximum is $600.00, but a bill to increase the benefits has been introduced in the State Senate (S-8086).